Fyffes Progress in Honduras

 All workers are trained on the ETI Base Code, which has nine core elements, one of which is freedom of association.
 However, in a 2019 audit, workers were not routinely able to explain what freedom of association was.
 As a result, in October 2019 Fyffes worked with FUNDAHRSE, an NGO with expertise in this field, to train all our workers on freedom of association.

-In 2023, all Fyffes management globally is completing mandatory training on Freedom of Association.
-As of September 2023 the completion rate is 77%.
+In 2023, 100% of Fyffes management globally completed mandatory training on Freedom of Association.

 Are there unions at Fyffes Honduran operations?